Senegal and Cameroon keep Women's WC hopes alive

 Last updated on .From the section Sport Africa

-Senegal and Cameroon advanced to play in the intercontinental play-offs for the Women's World Cup after repechage wins over Tunisia and Botswana respectively at the Women's Africa Cup of Nations in Morocco.
+Senegal and Cameroon advanced to the intercontinental play-offs for the 2023 Women's World Cup after repechage wins over Tunisia and Botswana respectively at the Women's Africa Cup of Nations in Morocco.

-The Lionesses of Teranga, beaten by Zambia on penalties in the quarter-finals, secured their spot in New Zealand following a 4-2 shootout win over Tunisia on Sunday after the game in Casablanca ended goalless in normal time.
+The Teranga Lionesses, beaten by Zambia on penalties in the quarter-finals, secured their spot in New Zealand following a 4-2 shootout win over Tunisia on Sunday after the game in Casablanca ended goalless in normal time.

-Senegal had the better of the early chances with Nguenar Ndiaye and Mama Diop both coming close, while Ella Kaabachi almost broke the deadlock for Tunisia but was denied by goalkeeper Ndeye Meïssa Diaw.
+Senegal had the better of the early chances with Nguenar Ndiaye and Mama Diop both coming close, while Ella Kaabachi almost broke the deadlock for Tunisia but was denied by goalkeeper Ndeye Meissa Diaw.

 Tunisia substitute goalkeeper Nesrine Zizi stopped Hapsatou Malado Diallo's penalty, but the West Africans triumphed with four successful penalties, while the North Africans missed one and had one smartly saved by Diaw.

-Player of the match and Senegal's revelation, Nguenar Ndiaye, was delighted with a World Cup lifeline.
+Ndiaye, player of the match and Senegal's revelation, was delighted with a World Cup lifeline.

 "We want to go.
 We are hungry.
 For most of us, if not all of us, this is the first time we've tasted a big competition," she said.